LouisCAD/Splitties/viewdsl/README.md

 `AppCompatButton` with `v<Button>` thanks to the underlying View factory.
 An extra optional parameter `style: Style<V>` allows you to provide a style for the View, that will be applied before the `initView` lambda is executed (if any).
-Note that a style is just a function that can be applied to the created view.
+Note that the [`Style`](/src/main/java/splitties/viewdsl/core/Style.kt) interface has only one function that can be applied to the created view.
 Some are provided by a few of the [additional modules](#additional-modules), but creating your own is also possible, and easy.
 Here's a simple example: